Stable Canonical Rules and Formulas for Pre-transitive Logics via Definable Filtration: Introduction

 \section{Introduction}

-One of the most powerful tools in the study of the lattice of modal logics and superintuitionistic logics is \emph{characteristic formulas}.
+One of the most powerful tools in the study of the lattice of modal logics and the lattice of superintuitionistic logics is \emph{characteristic formulas}.
 Characteristic formulas, also called \emph{algebra-based formulas} or \emph{frame-based formulas}, refer to variations of formulas that are defined from finite algebras or finite relational structures (e.g., finite Kripke frames) so that their validity has a semantic characterization.
 Thus, logics axiomatized by characteristic formulas are often easier to analyze.
 We refer to \cite{JankovFormulasAxiomatization2022b} for a comprehensive overview of the techniques of characterization formulas for superintuitionistic logics.
 The first type of characteristic formulas, \emph{Jankov formulas} or \emph{Jankov-de Jongh formulas}, was introduced and studied by Jankov \cite{jankov1963} and independently by de Jongh \cite{dejongh1968} for superintuitionistic logics.
 Jankov formulas were used in \cite{jankov1963} to construct continuum many superintuitionistic logics.
 Their modal logic analog, \emph{Fine formulas} or \emph{Jankov-Fine formulas}, was introduced by Fine \cite{fineK4I}.
 A generalization to $n$-transitive modal logics was constructed by Rautenberg \cite{rautenbergSplittingLatticesLogics1980} using algebraic methods.
 Further development includes \emph{subframe formulas}, \emph{cofinal subframe formulas}, and \emph{canonical formulas} (see, e.g., \cite[Chapter 9]{czModalLogic1997}).
 A remarkable feature of canonical formulas is that they axiomatize all transitive logics \cite{zakharyaschevCanonicalFormulas1}, which makes them particularly useful.
 For various applications of the technique of canonical formulas, see \cite[Chapters 9-16]{czModalLogic1997}.

-Recently, Jeřábek \cite{Jeřábek_2009} generalized the idea of canonical formulas to inference rules and defined \emph{canonical rules}.
+Recently, Je\v r\'abek \cite{Jeřábek_2009} generalized the idea of canonical formulas to inference rules and defined \emph{canonical rules}.
 These rules are based on a version of \emph{selective filtration} (see, e.g., \cite[Section 9.3]{czModalLogic1997}) and axiomatize all rule systems over $\Kf$.
-Jeřábek \cite{Jeřábek_2009} applied canonical rules to construct admissible bases and to provide an alternative proof of the decidability of the admissibility problem for transitive logics (such as $\Kf$, $\Sf$, and $\logic{GL}$) as well as the intuitionistic logic.
+Je\v r\'abek \cite{Jeřábek_2009} applied canonical rules to construct admissible bases and to provide an alternative proof of the decidability of the admissibility problem for transitive logics (such as $\Kf$, $\Sf$, and $\logic{GL}$) as well as the intuitionistic logic.